Angola: President João Inaugurates $473 Million Cabinda Oil Refinery

 0

-Angolan President João Lourenço is set to commission the Cabinda Refinery today, Monday, September 1, marking a major milestone in the country’s ongoing drive for energy independence and economic diversification.
+Angolan President João Lourenço has commissioned the Cabinda Refinery, marking a major milestone in the country’s ongoing efforts toward energy independence and economic diversification.

 The refinery, a joint venture between Angola’s state-owned oil company Sonangol and private investment firm Gemcorp, was developed at a total cost of $473 million.

-Out of this amount, $138 million was provided in equity by the project sponsors, while a $335 million debt facility was led by the Africa Finance Corporation, the African Export-Import Bank, and a consortium of international and local financial institutions.
+Of this amount, $138 million was provided in equity by the project sponsors, while a $335 million debt facility was arranged by the Africa Finance Corporation, the African Export-Import Bank, and a consortium of international and local financial institutions.

-Designed to eventually reach a total processing capacity of 60,000 barrels of oil per day, the refinery will begin operations with an initial output of 30,000 barrels per day.
+Designed to eventually reach a total processing capacity of 60,000 barrels of oil per day, the refinery will initially operate at 30,000 barrels per day.

 Key products to be refined include diesel, aviation fuel, and other petroleum derivatives.

-This is expected to not only increase the availability of refined fuels in the domestic market but also reduce Angola’s dependence on costly fuel imports.
+The refinery is expected to significantly increase the availability of refined fuels in the domestic market and reduce Angola’s reliance on costly fuel imports.

 The government also aims to position the country as a regional hub for refined petroleum exports, especially to neighboring countries.

-According to the Angolan Minister for Mineral Resources, Petroleum and Gas, the Cabinda Refinery has already created 3,300 direct jobs and led to the training of 700 national executives.
+To date, the Cabinda Refinery has created 3,300 direct jobs and led to the training of 700 national executives.

-“In the coming months, more than 5,000 qualified technicians are expected to be trained, reinforcing the socio-economic impact of this project for both the province and the country,” the ministry stated in a post on Facebook.
+More than 5,000 qualified technicians are expected to be trained, further reinforcing the socio-economic impact of the project on both the province and the country.

 Source: https://energynewsafrica.com